Olaf Scholz formally sworn in as German chancellor | DW | 08.12.2021

 The Kremlin said President Vladimir Putin would seek dialogue with Germany.
 "We hope that the president and the new chancellor develop constructive relations," said Kremlin spokesman Dmitry Peskov.

-"We hope, that the German side will continue to proceed from the understanding that there is no alternative to dialogue in order to resolve even the most difficult diferences of opinion."
+"We hope, that the German side will continue to proceed from the understanding that there is no alternative to dialogue in order to resolve even the most difficult differences of opinion."

 The new government has said it will place dealing with the coronavirus pandemic and tackling climate change at the heart of its program.